afabian80/secret-to-qrcode/README.md

 ## Further details
 The password does not have to be too complex, as I use the PBKDF2 algorythm in Python to stretch the key size for the encryption.
 It makes brute-force attacks slower.
 Basically, this small addition complicated the code from one-liners to its current form.
 But I think it is worth the extra effort.

 PBKDF2 alse needs a "salt" value.
-This is currently a fixed string, to be able to later decode the printed QR codes.
+This is currently a fixed random string, to be able to later decode the printed QR codes.
 Any better idea is welcome :)